13 Dealing with Data

 While the issue is an important one, it’s good to keep the issue of calibration and imbalance separate.
 As miscalibration implies bias, bias can happen irrespective of the class proportions, and can be due to a variety of factors related to the model, target, or features.
 Furthermore, miscalibration is not inherent to any particular model.

-We should note that the assessment of calibration in this manner has a few issues.
-For one, the observed ‘probabilities’ are proportions based on arbitrarily chosen bins, and the observed values are measured with some measurement error and have a natural variability that will partly reflect sample size6.
-These plots are often presented such that observed proportions are labeled as the “true” probabilities.
+The assessment of calibration in this manner also has a few issues that we haven’t seen reported in the documentation for the functionality.
+For one, the observed ‘probabilities’ are proportions based on arbitrarily chosen bins.
+The observed values also have some measurement error, and have a natural variability that will partly reflect sample size8.
+These plots are often presented such that observed proportions are labeled as the ‘true’ probabilities.
 However, you do not have the true probabilities, just the observed class labels, so whether your model’s predicted probabilities match observed proportions is a bit of a different question.
-The predictions obviously have uncertainty as well, and this will depend on the model, sample size, and other factors.
+The predictions have uncertainty as well, and this will depend on the model, sample size, and other factors.
 And finally, the number of bins chosen can also affect the appearance of the plot in a notable way if the sample size is small.

 13.5 Censoring and Truncation